The Bankrate promise

 What is the gift tax?

-The gift tax imposes a tax on large gifts, preventing large transfers of wealth without any tax implications.
+The gift tax imposes a tax on large gifts, preventing massive transfers of wealth without any tax implications.
 It is a transfer tax, not an income tax.
-Ordinary monetary and property gifts are unlikely to be impacted by this tax, since the yearly limit for 2021 is $15,000 per giver and per recipient.
+Ordinary monetary and property gifts are unlikely to be impacted by this tax, since the yearly limit for 2024 is $18,000 per giver per recipient.

-A single person who gives several $15,000-or-less gifts to different recipients in a year, for example, won’t be impacted by the gift tax and won’t have to file a gift tax return.
-In addition, the amount of people with the capacity to give more than this amount is limited, so few people have to consider whether they need to file a gift tax return.
+A single person who gives several gifts of up to $18,000 to different recipients in a year, for example, won’t be impacted by the gift tax and won’t have to file a gift tax declaration.

-An important consideration, however, is educating yourself on what counts as a gift.
-If, for instance, you sell a house for substantially less than the IRS would deem its “fair market value” (perhaps as a favor to a family member or friend), the difference between the market value and your price is considered a gift and may need to be reported on a gift tax return if it exceeds $15,000 per giver and per recipient.
+An important consideration, however, is understanding what counts as a gift.
+For instance, if you sell a house for substantially less than the IRS would deem its “fair market value” – perhaps as a favor to a family member or friend – the difference between the market value and your price is considered a gift and may need to be reported on a gift tax return if it exceeds $18,000 per giver and per recipient.

 How does the gift tax work?

-While you’ll still have to file a return that declares your gift because it’s above the $15,000 annual exemption, the lifetime exemption still applies.
-Say you gifted $25,000 to a family member in 2020.
-That gift applies to your $15,000 annual exclusion, and the remaining $10,000 applies to your lifetime exclusion of $11.7 million for a single taxpayer or $23.4 million for a married couple.
-Those lifetime figures are drawn from the estate tax exemption, since the lifetime exemption counts against the combination of taxable gifts (those exceeding the annual exclusion amount of $15,000 per giver per recipient) made during life and from your estate after death.
+For example, suppose you gifted $25,000 to a family member in 2024.
+Your excess gift is $7,000 for that year, or $25,000 minus the $18,000 annual exclusion.
+That $7,000 excess applies to your lifetime exclusion of $13.61 million for a single taxpayer or $27.22 million for a married couple.
+Those lifetime figures are drawn from the estate tax exemption, since the lifetime exemption counts against the combination of taxable gifts – those exceeding the annual exclusion amount per giver per recipient – made during life and from your estate after death.

 Other kinds of gifts are exempted entirely, including:

-- Gifts to one’s spouse (some limits apply if the spouse is not a U.S. citizen).
+- Gifts to one’s spouse, though some limits apply if the spouse is not a U.S. citizen

 Who has to pay the gift tax?